CrisMcode111/fraude-credit-hackathon/README.md

 This focus helps improve prevention efforts by targeting the most informative parts of the data.

-5. Predictive Modeling (Next Step)
+5. Predictive Modeling (Next Step – Hackathon Scope)

+Due to time constraints inherent to the hackathon format, this notebook focused primarily on exploratory analysis and visualization.

 While this notebook focused mainly on analysis and visualization, predictive models can be applied to classify fraud vs. genuine transactions.